 Gala Showcase Concert & Silent Auction

-Presented by the Ontario Registered Music Teacher's Association Markham/Stouffville Branch in Support of Student Scholarships.
-Featuring pianists Alan Hobbins and Michael Esch with teachers and senior students from the Markham/Stouffville area.
+Presented by the Ontario Registered Music Teacher's Association Markham / Stouffville Branch in Support of Student Scholarships.
+Featuring pianists Alan Hobbins and Michael Esch and Soprano, Michelyn Wright as well as teachers and senior students from the Markham / Stouffville area.

 Location: Steinway Piano Gallery, Euromusic Centre, 2651 John Street, Markham.

 May 2015 - Benefit Concert for the Markham Stouffville Hospital Foundation

 171 Town Centre Boulevard, Markham.

 Celebrated pianist Alan Hobbins gave a benefit concert for the Markham Stouffville Hospital Foundation with guest artist Colin Yip, tenor.